phase2/frontend-docs/particle/development/typescript-support.md

 As of 10.3, TypeScript is available as a development option instead of JavaScript.
 TypeScript brings static typing to JavaScript for more robust code and the ability to identify type errors at compile time rather than runtime.
 It is completely opt-in and can be used with both `.js` files as well as `.vue` files.

 To convert a JavaScript file to TypeScript change the file extension from `.js` to `.ts`.
 This will tell the Typescript compiler to parse the file and identify any type errors.
-Typescript file extensions are auto-resolved by Webpack and can be omitted in the import path, similar to a JavaScript module.
+Typescript file extensions are auto-resolved by Webpack and the `.ts` extension can be omitted in the import path, similar to a JavaScript module.
 Example: `import Component from ‘../typescript-component’;`

 Note: if you are using TypeScript with React you must use the `.tsx` extension.